 Are foodbanks, and churches, becoming unofficially part of the welfare state?

 offers congregations the opportunity to reflect on what the Bible teaches us about food and how it is shared, to consider issues of justice and how God might be calling us to respond.
-Download the three sections individually by clicking on the titles below:
+It includes the following three sections:

 Signs of the Times? - six Bible study guides for use with small groups that seek to connect the ministry of foodbanks and the underlying issues of food justice with our Christian faith and identity.

 Worship Ideas - This can be used alongside the study series or as a stand-alone resource, offering various ideas for a service with a focus on the ministry of foodbanks.
 This could be used for a harvest festival or for a special ‘Foodbank Sunday’.